Qualiflyer: History

-Qualiflyer was formed in April 1992, as Europe's first frequent-flyer program, for Swissair, Crossair and Austrian Airlines.
+Qualiflyer was formed in April 1992, as Europe's first frequent-flyer program, for Swissair, Crossair, and Austrian Airlines.
 Originally, Swissair's partner airline Crossair and its high-end hotel chain Swissôtel also participated in the program.
 Qualiflyer's affiliation with one of the world-class airlines caused membership to grow quickly to 2 million members in the first eight years.
-After that, other airlines joined the program, and the program received even larger amounts of membership.
+After that, other airlines joined the program, and the program received even larger numbers of members.

-In 1998, Swissair, one of the more conservative European airlines, decided to have a hand in expansion.
-Instead of doing this by joining one of the new airlines alliances Star Alliance and oneworld and SkyTeam, it decided to acquire minority stakes in several airlines.
-Among these were Sabena, TAP Air Portugal, Air Europe, and LOT Polish Airlines.
-These airlines all came to participate in the Qualiflyer program.
-The Qualiflyer Group would ultimately be a contributing factor in Swissair's demise.

-Currently Swiss International Air Lines, the successor company of Swissair, is participating in the Miles & More frequent flyer program with Lufthansa.
+The scheme grew rapidly through Swissair owner SAirGroup's strategy of acquisition led by Philippe Bruggisser.
+Airlines wholly, or part, acquired by SAirGroup and integrated into the frequent-flyer program included Sabena, TAP Air Portugal, Air Europe, and LOT Polish Airlines.

+However, with Bruggisser existing SAirGroup in 2001, pressure on the frequent-flyer scheme was growing, as Sabena required financial restructuring and Crossair CEO Moritz Suter declared that Swissair was looking to sell a number of Qualiflyer member investments.
+Following the collapse of Swissair in October 2001, Qualiflyer was formally collapsed by member airlines in 2002.
+At the time of closure, it had 3.7 million members.

+The reformed Swiss International Air Lines is a member of Miles & More, alongside Qualiflyer founder Austrian Airlines.
+The Belgian flag-carrying successor of Sabena, Brussels Airlines, is also a member of Miles & More alongside other former Qualiflyer airlines, including LOT Polish Airlines and TAP Air Portugal.

 Logo and livery

 The Qualiflyer Group logo resembled a blue globe surrounded by two swooping arms.
-The entire globe was encircled by ten stars symbolizing the ten member airlines.
+Ten stars encircled the entire globe, symbolizing the ten member airlines.
 Airlines participating in the group were required to fly airplanes with a rather large Qualiflyer logo sticker applied.
-Swissair and Sabena principally had several airplanes painted with a blue underbelly with "The Qualiflyer Group" titles applied near the nose.
+A number of the airlines would adopt Qualiflyer liveries, notably Swissair's "Blue Belly" design.
+This was the first time a frequent-flyer alliance had been advertised using the airplane livery, something that would become common place with Star Alliance in the future.

 Club levels

 The Qualiflyer program always made a distinction between genuine frequent flyers and other traveling members.
 That is why, when Qualiflyer launched in 1992, two account types were introduced: the Qualiflyer basic level, for everyone wishing to collect miles, and the Qualiflyer Travelclub, for more frequent travelers.
 To meet the needs of particular target groups better, further club levels were added.
-The Travelclub Gold, for very frequent travelers and Qualiflyer Circle for an exclusive group of selected members.
-The existence of the "Circle" was not actively communicated, to ensure optimum exclusivity.
-The Circle was introduced in 1994 and the Travelclub Gold membership only many years later in 2001.
+The Travelclub Gold, for very frequent travelers, and the Qualiflyer Circle, for an exclusive group of selected members.
+The existence of the "Circle" was not actively communicated to ensure optimum exclusivity.
+The Circle was introduced in 1994, and the Travelclub Gold membership only many years later, in 2001.
 For every level, further benefits were offered.